munificent/magpie/doc/site/markdown/classes.md

         this new Button(parts[0], parts[1] true?)
     end

+    Button fromString("45 RPM|false")   // OK.
     CheckBox fromString("45 RPM|false") // ERROR: No method found.

-This follows more or less other languages where "static" or "class" methods are not inherited, just "instance" ones.
+This more or less follows other languages where "static" or "class" methods are not inherited, just "instance" ones.

 ### Multiple Inheritance